dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 #### Mitigations

 .NET Framework applications can continue to use EF Core 3.1, which is a [long-term support (LTS) release](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
-Alternately, applications can be updated to use .NET Core 2.1, .NET Core 3.1, or .NET 5, all of which support .NET Standard 2.1.
+Alternately, applications can be updated to use .NET Core 3.1 or .NET 5, both of which support .NET Standard 2.1.

 <a name="getcolumnname-obsolete"></a>